Ibrahimibrahim-ai/Breast-Cancer-Classification/README.md

-# Breast-Cancer-
+# Breast-Cancer-Classification
-Swinv2 with 100% accuracy on testset
+SwinV2 with 100% accuracy on testset